codykeppen-droid/Cody.Keppen-Cybersecurity_Portfolio/Cody Keppen's Cybersecurity Portfolio.md

 # **Cody Keppen's Cybersecurity Portfolio**

 Welcome to my portfolio.
 This repository contains write-ups, lab work, and projects demonstrating my skills in cybersecurity.
+I just started using Github in November and any advice would be appreciated as I learn to use this as a portfolio.

 As an entry-level SOC Analyst with 9 years of experience in quality assurance and data integrity, I focus on applying rigorous, data-driven analysis to security challenges.